greenfirn/Dashboard/README.md

 Dashboard for ubuntu rigs...

-uses MQTT Broker, local on windows, raspberry pi, or amazon aws
+rigcloud_dashboard_server.py connects to MQTT Broker, local on windows, raspberry pi, or amazon aws

 python agent runs on rigs to collect stats on demand, accept commands